 Level 1: White Belt

-"A black belt is a just a white belt that did't quit" - Unknown
+"A black belt is a just a white belt that didn't quit" - Unknown

 Symptoms: you are a white belt if the management defines your product's goal and/or vision and strongly influences the Product Backlog.
-The Product Owner merely executes, and translates the business requirements into tech speak, its not surprising to find the traditional business analysts here.
+The Product Owner merely executes and translates the business requirements into tech speak, it is not surprising to find the traditional business analysts here.

 Level 2: Yellow Belt